kirkbowers/sphec/README.md

 ## Running Sphec

 Sphec is a command line tool.
-By default, it expects to be run in the root directory of a project, it expects all specs to be in a directory called `spec`, and it expects all spec files to end in the suffix `_spec.php`.
+By default, it expects to be run in the root directory of a project, it expects all specs to be in a directory called `spec`, and it expects all spec files to end in either the suffix `_spec.sphec` or `_spec.php`.

+Files ending with the suffix `.sphec` will be treated as Sphec shorthand and will be converted to PHP before being run.
+Files ending with `.php` will be run as is.

 If those assumptions hold, you can simply run it on the command line:

     sphec